 7. Social Media Integration

-Having a widespread online presence is no doubt the backbone of a thriving online business, and thanks to WordPress, you now have the ability to easily embed hyperlinks into your social media channels (such as Facebook, Instagram, and Twitter) so that all of your customers can easily stay up-to-date with all of your latest movements, news, and products.
+Having a widespread online presence is no doubt the backbone of a thriving online business, and thanks to WordPress, you now can easily embed hyperlinks into your social media channels (such as Facebook, Instagram, and Twitter) so that all of your customers can easily stay up-to-date with all of your latest movements, news, and products.

 There are a wide variety of useful social media plugins for WordPress, so make use of them!